stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### BEN

 All I said was out of time.
-We could have concurrences.
+We could have concurrent scenes.
 It doesn't have to be chronological.

 #### LYDIA